-- License Renewal Cycle.
-The Budget continues funding for the fourth year of the license renewal cycle and programmatic mandates that include the Driver's License Access and Privacy Act and the conversion to REAL ID by October 2020. - Public Safety.
-As part of continued public safety awareness, the Budget proposes legislation to extend for two years the ignition interlock program for those convicted of an alcohol related traffic violation. - Locally Authorized Motorized Bicycles and Scooters.
-This Budget authorizes local governments to allow certain lower speed scooters and motorized bicycles within their jurisdiction.
-This authorization includes provisions that apply traffic and safe operating procedures for those operating such scooters and motorcycles.
+- License Transactions.
+The Budget continues funding programmatic mandates that include the Driver's License Access and Privacy Act and the conversion to REAL ID by October 2021. - Public Safety.
+As part of continued public safety awareness, the Budget proposes legislation to extend for two years the ignition interlock program for those convicted of an alcohol related traffic violation.